How to erase BitLocker encrypted drive on Windows

 Confirm GParted settings

-After completing the steps, the Linux-based tool will wipe everything on the drive you selected regardless if it’s encrypted or not.
+After completing the steps, the Linux-based tool will wipe everything on the drive you selected, whether it’s encrypted or not.

 About the author